-Having a reliable recall is especially important if you want to allow your dog to run off-leash outside of a fenced yard or dog park.
-Even if your dog doesn’t go off-leash, reliable recall is an important skill for any dog in the event of an emergency.
+Having a reliable recall is especially important if you want to allow your dog off-leash outside of a fenced yard or dog park.
+Reliable recall is also important in the event of an emergency.

-There’s no shame in keeping your dog on-leash if you aren’t confident in their recall.
-Some dogs will never have a recall that is safe or reliable in all situations, but they can still have fun.
+There is no shame in keeping your dog on-leash if you are not confident in their recall.
 Instead, let them play in fenced areas or consider using a long leash.
-These may give your dog more opportunity to explore while keeping them safely leashed.
+These may give your dog more opportunities to explore while staying safe.

-Regardless of how strong your dog’s recall is, it’s important to respect all local leash laws.
-This includes your front yard and anywhere else on your property that isn’t fenced.
-Laws are usually also in effect in local, state, and national parks.
-Respecting leash laws is an important part of helping your dog be a respectful member of your community.
+Regardless of how strong your dog’s recall is, it is important to respect all local leash laws.
+This includes your front yard and anywhere else on your property that is not fenced.
+Local, state, and national parks will usually also have these regulations in effect.

-Catch Me: While walking your dog on-leash, get their attention, then turn around and run a few steps.
-As your pup moves with you, say “come!” or whichever verbal recall cue you’re using.
+- Catch Me: While walking your dog on-leash, get their attention, then turn around and run a few steps.
+As your pup moves with you, say “Come!” or another verbal recall.
 After a few steps, stop and reward with a treat or a toy.
-Make sure your dog is paying attention before you run, to ensure they don’t get yanked by the leash.
+Before you run, make sure your dog is paying attention to ensure the leash does not yank at them.

-Find Me: Once your dog has gotten the hang of recall, a fun game to play to build speed is to call them from another room.
+- Find Me: Once your dog has gotten the hang of recall, you can build speed by calling them from another room.
 When your dog finds you, offer lots of praise and rewards.
-This hide-and-seek-like game is a lot of fun for both pups and people!
+This hide-and-seek-like game is a lot of fun for both pets and people!

-A common training mistake is to recall the dog, put the leash on, and go home.
-Dogs will likely learn to view recall as a sign that the fun is over.
-Understandably, this may make them less likely to come in the future.
-One good method of practice is to recall, praise, and treat, then release your dog to return to whatever fun thing they were doing before.
+A common training mistake is to recall your dog, put the leash on, and go home.
+Dogs will likely learn to view recall as a sign that the fun is over, which may make them less likely to come in the future.
+One good method of practice is to recall, praise, and give a treat, then release your dog and allow them to return to they were doing before.

 In this case, the best thing to do is to change your verbal cue to something new.
 For example, if you had previously used “come,” you could shift to something like “here” or “close.”
-It’s best to go back to basics and start at the beginning when introducing the new recall cue.
+Go back to basics and start at the beginning when introducing the new recall cue.

 Recall Training Tips

-- Don’t repeat yourself.
-If you have to repeat your recall cue, the environment may be too distracting.
-Or, your dog doesn’t understand the skill well enough for the level you are trying to train.
+- Avoid repeating yourself: If you have to repeat your recall cue, the environment may be too distracting.
+Alternatively, your dog may not understand the skill well enough for the level at which you are trying to train them.

-- Never punish your dog for coming to you.
-Even if you’re frustrated because your pup took their time before coming, you still should always praise a recall.
+- Never punish your dog for coming to you: Even if you are frustrated because your dog took their time before coming, always praise a recall.

-- If you require recall in an emergency like if a gate was left open, don’t chase your dog.
-That’s likely to make them continue the “game” you don’t want to play by moving away from you.
+- If you require recall in an emergency, don’t chase your dog: That is likely to make them continue the “game” by moving away from you.
 Instead, try running away from your dog to inspire them to chase after you.